 #3.
 Over-the-Counter Mouth Rinse

-When attempting to treat mouth sores, it is very important to avoid foods that can make them worse.
-Spicy or acidic foods will exacerbate the problem.
+When attempting to treat a mouth sore from braces, it is very important to avoid foods that can make them worse.
+Spicy, acidic, and hard, crunchy foods will exacerbate the problem.
 Not only does this slow the healing process, but it’s likely to cause severe pain when these foods come into contact with an open sore!

 Schedule a Free Consultation